earnkeeper/docs/docs/user-guide/quick-start.md

 Want to use more than the last 1 day of data for your Battle Planner?

-Click the Account link in the menu, and [follow the instructions here](./account/subscribe.md) to subscribe.
+Click the Account link in the menu, and follow the instructions to subscribe.

 ### Join the community